genomescienceconf/genomescienceconf.github.io/venue.md

 The conference dinner will be held at the historical [Ghillie Dhu](http://ghillie-dhu.co.uk/), in the centre of Edinburgh

-[A Ceilidh](https://www.youtube.com/watch?v=Kja2vP3MnZA) is a traditional Scottish dance with gaelic music - there will be aseries of dances and you will be shown the correct moves!
+[A Ceilidh](https://www.youtube.com/watch?v=Kja2vP3MnZA) is a traditional Scottish dance with gaelic music - there will be a series of dances and you will be shown the correct moves!
 It is very tradtional in Scotland and a lot of fun!

 ![Ghillie Dhu](http://genomescience.co.uk/images/detail_ghilliedhu-auditorium.jpg)